dhutapratama/docs/facades.md

         }
     }

 When the real-time facade is used, the publisher implementation will be resolved out of the service container using the portion of the interface or class name that appears after the `Facades` prefix.
-When testing, we can use Laravel's built-in facade testing helpers to mock this method call:
+When testing, we can use Lets's built-in facade testing helpers to mock this method call:

     <?php